 A “Covered Outage” occurs with respect to a particular unit when the Percent Power (% PWR) reported in the Plant Status Report (or any successor report thereto) of the U.S. Nuclear Regulatory Commission (the “NRC”) as currently located at www.NRC.gov, or any successor thereto, under the heading “Nuclear Reactors” for that unit for a particular day is 25% or below.
 If the Percent Power for a particular unit is 25% or below for 160 consecutive hours immediately preceding the beginning of what would otherwise qualify as a Knock-In Event, the outage of such unit that would otherwise meet the definition of a Covered Outage will not be considered to be a Covered Outage.
 For purposes of confirming the existence of a Covered Outage, if the Percent Power (% PWR) reported in the Plant Status Report of the NRC is subsequently corrected and the correction is published or announced by the NRC within 15 days of the original publication, either party may notify the other of the correction.
 If such notice is provided within the 15 days of the original publication, the outage will be reclassified as a Covered Outage or as an outage that is not covered, as applicable, and the obligations hereunder will be modified according to such reclassification.
-In the event of a correction that results in ENA being required to pay a Cash Settlement Amount hereunder, the Payment Date shall be extended until 15 Business Days following the date on which ENA was notified by Counterparty, or notified Counterparty, as the case may be, of the correction.
+In the event of a correction that results in Seller being required to pay a Cash Settlement Amount hereunder, the Payment Date shall be extended until 15 Business Days following the date on which Seller was notified by Buyer, or notified Buyer, as the case may be, of the correction.

 Outage Index: